istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

 You can deploy a Kubernetes cluster to Azure via [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) or [ACS-Engine](https://github.com/azure/acs-engine) which fully supports Istio.

-**Instructions for AKS:**
+#### Instructions for AKS

 You can create an AKS cluster via [the az cli](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or [the Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).

 For the `az` cli option, complete `az login` authentication OR use cloud shell, then run the following commands below.

-1. Determine the desired datacenter location name which supports AKS
+1. Determine the desired region name which supports AKS

     {{< text bash >}}
     $ az provider list --query "[?namespace=='Microsoft.ContainerService'].resourceTypes[] | [?resourceType=='managedClusters'].locations[]" -o tsv
     {{< /text >}}

-1. Verify the supported Kubernetes versions for the desired datacenter location:
+1. Verify the supported Kubernetes versions for the desired region

     Replace `my location` using the desired region value from the above step, and then execute: